Compliance

 You may cancel a pending consultation, decline a recommended prescription, or stop participation in a program at any time before fulfillment by contacting support.
 Refund eligibility depends on the program, the stage of fulfillment, and applicable pharmacy and shipping rules:

-- Consult fees become non-refundable once a clinician has begun review.
+- Consult fees become non-refundable once a physician has begun review.

 - Medication that has been dispensed by a pharmacy generally cannot be returned or refunded for safety and legal reasons.